 If you are interested in the items I have on the wall in my yoga space, you can find them at the following Amazon links: wall hanging fringe curtain, ceramic hanging planters, and inhale/exhale wall art (unframed).
 Plus they are all under $25!

-Now that you have your yoga sanctuary, set realistic goals for yourself!
-You can have all the right equipment and feel like you have set up your perfect yoga space, but you need to start slow.
+Now that you have your home yoga sanctuary, set realistic goals for yourself!
+You can have all the right equipment and feel like you have set up your perfect home yoga studio, but you need to start slow.
 If you are new to yoga, start with a few beginner sequences.
 If you aren't sure where to start, use the many yoga streaming services that are out there!
 These platforms will help you create the foundation to build on your practice.

 Keep it clean!

-One last tip -- for your yoga space to be your sanctuary, you've got to keep it clean!
+One last tip -- for your home yoga studio to be your sanctuary, you've got to keep it clean!
 Maybe that means putting your props away after use or cleaning your mat with mat wash before rolling it away.
 That way your yoga space is feeling and smelling fresh after use.
 It's important to leave this space just as clear as you found it, so you can actually look forward to practicing on it again (rather than cleaning it up).

 Written by Mia Caine, @the_healthlete